 • How to send invitations to 5,000 prospective Facebook Page fans (Socialbrite)

 • How to measure Facebook Page fan growth and engagement (Socialbrite)

 • How to post to other Facebook Pages – as a Page (Socialbrite)

 • 13 Facebook Page features that will make your day (Socialbrite)

 • 3 tools to measure your Facebook clout (Socialbrite)

 • 21 creative ways to increase your Facebook fanbase (Social Media Examiner)

-• The Facebook Marketing Bible: 24 Ways to Market Your Brand, Company, Product, or Service Inside Facebook (Inside Facebook) JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+• The Facebook Marketing Bible: 24 Ways to Market Your Brand, Company, Product, or Service Inside Facebook (Inside Facebook) JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.